How Do You Create a Professional Freelance Writer Portfolio as a Beginner?

 Offer Your Services Pro Bono

 One way to gain pieces for your portfolio is to do a free writing project for a non-profit or business in your chosen niche.
-In return, they give a testimony and/or permission to add that piece to your portfolio.
+In return, they give a testimonial and/or permission to add that piece to your portfolio.

 You could reach out to the company by email and mention how you can help.
 Explain that you’d like to offer your writing pro bono in exchange for a testimonial and a clip in your portfolio.